chernistry/omfk-src/.sdd/backlog/tickets/open/15-validation-and-benchmarking-of-new-detection-pipeline.md

 ## Objective & Definition of Done
 - Validate the new detection pipeline against:
   - synthetic and real-world corpora (RU/EN/HE + mixed);
+  - all layout combinations (EN↔RU, EN↔HE, RU↔HE) as defined by the layout-switch template from ticket 11;
   - latency and memory constraints.
 - Provide a short report/checklist in `IMPLEMENTATION_STATUS.md` or `DEBUGGING.md` summarising results and remaining gaps.